Heidar-An/Heidar-An/README.md

 <h2>Hi, I'm Heidar </h2>
+👋**Introduction**
+- I'm a 17 year old developer currently studying Maths, Further Maths and Computer Science at Sixth form.
+Hoping to make my university offer for entry in October 2022.

 🖥️**Skills**
 - My best technologies are **Python**, **JavaScript** and **Java**; with a moderate amount of knowledge with **C, C++** and **C#**